 Have you seen how large the pits are?

-It is classically thought that avocados were spread with the help of giant ground sloths and mammoths.
+Classically, historians thought that avocados spread with the help of giant ground sloths and mammoths.
 Those animals, however, have been extinct for a little over 13,000 years.

-When the world lost these keystone species, the world also lost a lot of the diverse megafauna of that era.
+When the world lost these keystone species, the world also lost a lot of diverse megaflora.

-Being one of the only known species to be able to tolerate avocado, or at least remove the skin and seed from the flesh, humans started eating the fruits.
-Several thousand years later the Mesoamerican people started cultivating the fruit as well, which was the beginning of our current avocado culture.
+This is all speculation, of course.
+Regardless of how the avocado passed a few measly centuries, humans started eating avocados once they came around.
+Being one of the only known species to be able to tolerate avocado – or at least remove the skin and seed from the flesh – we decided we liked the things.
+Several thousand years later, the Mesoamerican people started cultivating the fruit, which was the beginning of our current avocado culture.

-There are several reasons why humans can eat avocados, and a lot of that comes from the fact that we can peel avocados and remove the pits, which contain the largest concentrations of persin.
+There are several reasons why humans can eat avocados where other species cannot.
+Much of our flavorful advantage comes from the ability to peel it and remove the pits, which contain the largest concentrations of the toxic persin compound.

 Are Humans the Only Species That Can Eat Avocado?